freemocap/freemocap/README.md

   * We recommend installing Anaconda from here (https://www.anaconda.com/products/individual#Downloads) to create your Python environment.

 * Two or more USB webcams attached to viable USB ports
-	*  USB hubs typically don't work
+	*  ~~USB hubs typically don't work~~ I think they do now?
 	*  Note that two cameras is the minimum reuired for 3d reconstruction.
-GHowever, with just two views, many points will be occluded/not visible to both cameras.
+However, with just two views, many points will be occluded/not visible to both cameras.
 For better performance, use three or four cameras
 * Each recording must (for now)  an unobstructed view of a  Charuco board within the first few seconds of recording (See below).
 ____
 ____